-Once your solicitor has received an admission of liability, you will be entitled to interim payments to help assist you in your everyday life as your cerebral palsy claim progresses.
+Once your solicitor has received an admission of liability, you will be entitled to interim payments to help assist you in your everyday life as your cerebral palsy compensation claim progresses.
 These payments can be used to pay for ongoing expenses that may have arisen as a result of the negligence, including private medical therapies, equipment, transport, adapted accommodation and a care regime.

 Your clinical negligence solicitor will advise you on the chance of obtaining such interim payments, and pursue them vigorously on your behalf at the first opportunity.